Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### directory

-Path to the directory containing the [TOML files which define parameters](../Multifile-Parameters.md) required to access key files.
+Path to the directory containing the [TOML files](../Multikey-Parameters.md) required to access keys.

 ```bash tab="Syntax"
 --directory=<directoryPath>